HiufaiLau/planet-green-backend/e-commerce-backend-master/README.md

 - or delete all data run `node seeder.js -d`

+- then run `npm run dev` to start the server again

 7. Please register an user account at frontend or add it manually in Insomnia / Postman or directly in MongoDB.

 - As by default user role is 'user' after register a user

 - should manually change one user as the role ==='admin' in mongoDB .

 8. After product data imported,
 - Images could be uploaded and deleted seperately thorugh frontend signin as admin > click product in dropdown > click edit in a product.